pnnl/HyperNetX/HNX_Paper/paper.md

 ## Related Software
 Due to the diversity of hypergraph modeling applications, hypergraph software libraries are often bootstrapped using data structures and methods most appropriate to their usage.
-In 2020 SimpleHypergraph.jl  was made available for high performance computing on hypergraphs using Julia.
+In 2020, SimpleHypergraph.jl  was made available for high performance computing on hypergraphs using Julia.
-The library offers a suite of tools for centrality analysis and community detection and integrates its own visualization tools with those offered by HNX.[@Szufel2019] In 2021 CompleX Group Interactions (XGI)  was released.
+The library offers a suite of tools for centrality analysis and community detection and integrates its own visualization tools with those offered by HNX [@Szufel2019].
+In 2021, CompleX Group Interactions (XGI)  was released.
-Originally developed to efficiently discover spreading processes in complex social systems, the library now offers a statistics package as well as a full suite of hypergraph analysis and visualization tools.[@Landry2023] More recently, in 2023 HyperGraphX (HGX)  was released, again with a full suite of tools for community detection as well as general hypergraph analytics.[@Lotito2023Hypergraphx] A nice compendium of many of the hypergraph libraries created in the last decade can be found in @Kurte2021.
+Originally developed to efficiently discover spreading processes in complex social systems, the library now offers a statistics package as well as a full suite of hypergraph analysis and visualization tools [@Landry2023].
+More recently, in 2023 HyperGraphX (HGX)  was released, again with a full suite of tools for community detection as well as general hypergraph analytics [@Lotito2023Hypergraphx], A nice compendium of many of the hypergraph libraries created in the last decade can be found in @Kurte2021.

 HNX leads the effort to share library capabilities by specifying a Hypergraph Interchange Format (HIF)